Including OWASP ModSecurity Core Rule Set

 Include /apache/conf/crs/rules/*.conf

-# === ModSec Core Rule Set: Startup Time Rules Exclusions
+# === ModSec CRS: Startup Time Rules Exclusions

 # ...

 We have the option to edit settings in that base configuration file.
 However, the strategy for this series of tutorials has been to define all the important things in our single Apache configuration file.
-We do not want to insert the complete contents of the crs-setup.conf file into our configuration (but we include it) in order to get the minimal set of configuration items needed to run the Core Rules.
+We do not want to insert the complete contents of the crs-setup.conf file into our configuration (but we include it) in order to get the minimal set of configuration items needed to run CRS.
 I do not want to dive into all the options in the settings file, but it is worth having a look at.

-For now, we leave the file untouched, but we take three important values out of crs-setup.conf and define them in our config so we have them in sight at all times.
+For now, we leave the file untouched, but we take four important values out of crs-setup.conf and define them in our config so we have them in sight at all times.
 We define two thresholds in the unconditional rule 900110: The inbound anomaly score and the outbound anomaly score.
 This is done via the setvar action which sets both values to 10000.

-The Core Rule Set comes in blocking mode by default.
+The CRS comes in blocking mode by default.
 If a rule is violated and the score hits the limit, the blocking will be effective immediately.
 But we are not yet sure our service runs smoothly and the danger of false alarms is always there.
 We want to avoid unwanted blocks, so we set the threshold at a value of 10000.
 Rule violations score 5 points at most, so even if cumulation is possible, a request is unlikely to hit the limit.
 Yet, we remain in blocking mode and when we grow more confident in our configuration, we can lower the threshold gradually.

 Step 3: A closer look at the rules folder

-The center of the previous config snippet follows the include statement, which loads all files with suffix .conf from the rules sub folder in the CRS directory.
+The CRS include is the third in the row and it loads all files with suffix .conf from the rules sub folder in the CRS directory.
 This is where all the rules are being loaded.
-Let's take a look at them:
+Let’s take a look at them:

 $> ls -1 crs/rules/*.conf